-Welcome to the Heartlands Community Trust Fundraising page.
+Welcome to the Search Education Trust Fundraising page.
 The Trust currently runs the Heartlands High School with a new school, The Grove, a special school for children and young people with Autism, opening on a separate site in September 2018, and then moving to a larger permanent site from September 2019

 The Trust is based within Haringey, and therefore our student body is incredibly diverse.
 Haringey is also one of the most socially deprived boroughs in London however that affords our schools to celebrate diversity and enjoy vibrancy.
 We have between 30–40 languages spoken amongst students and staff and our students families are drawn from many different countries and backgrounds.

 Here at Search Education Trust we are determined to give our young people the most positive learning environment possible and are working hard to provide experiences and facilities that we can only afford by reaching out to the wider community and fundraise.
 We are determined that our students will aspire to be the best they can and give them experiences in as many things as possible in their school life.
 We have already been supported by grant giving Trusts and Foundations and are putting together many more projects to aid pupil enrichment.